HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 They look like palm trees and add an exotic feel to a space that gets direct sunlight.
 Photo by Magnus Manske

-They're not hard plants to keep, and although slow growing will eventually reach impressive heights even when grown indoors.
+They're not hard plants to keep, and although slow growing they'll eventually reach 6 - 8 feet indoors within 10 years, even when grown indoors (providing you provide warmth and full sun).

 4